“Past’ e patane” they say in Naples 🙂

-- First take a cocotte/high pot and heat a generous amount of extra virgine olive oil, then cut the lardo into thin slices and then hit it multiple times with the blade of a thick knife until you obtain a cream, then add it to the hot oil and melt it at medium/low heat.
+- First take a cocotte/high pot and heat a generous amount of extra virgin olive oil, then cut the lardo into thin slices and then hit it multiple times with the blade of a thick knife until you obtain a cream, then add it to the hot oil and melt it at medium/low heat.
 Next to it boil also some water (about 1 liter), we will need it later (or some vegetable broth if you have it).

 - Cut the onion and the celery into small pieces and add them to the oil too, and let them simmer at low heat until they are soft (10 minutes about).

 - Meanwhile peel the potatoes and cut them into cubes (not too small and not too big, about 2 cm, they must keep some texture), then put them in the cocotte/pot together with the other vegetables.

 - Mix all the vegetables together and then pour 1-2 ladles of hot water, then add the Parmigiano Reggiano rinds, the sliced chili, the minced garlic and let it cook at medium heat for 10-15 minutes, then add also the triple tomato concentrate (or the tomatoes) diluted in a ladle of hot water, and some basil leaves.
 Season with salt and pepper.
 If the liquid reduces too much while cooking add some hot water.

 - After 20-25 minutes (from the moment you added the potatoes) control if the ptatoes are cooked, then you can put the pasta inside.
-Add more water just enough to cover everything and from now keep stirring regularly until the pasta is cooked (otherwise it will attach on the bottom): indicatively 12-15 minutes, consider that cooking the pasta in a sauce usually takes a bit longer time than boiling it just in water (I used a “Pasta di Gragnano”, slowly dried at low temperatures, and it took about 15 minutes to be ready).
+Add more water just enough to cover everything and from now keep stirring regularly until the pasta is cooked (otherwise it will attach on the bottom): indicatively 10-12 minutes.
 During this time the pasta will release extra starch so it will get thicker, so keep adding hot water if it’s needed, personally I like it creamy but not excessively thick.